 Starting your own small business comes with volumes of hurdles, strategic life insurance is only one of them.
 Still, we try to reverse the misconception that only large corporations can take advantage of the strategies business life insurance can offer.

 Corporations and life insurance companies have created dozens of ways over the years to minimize tax burdens and retain exceptional employees through life insurance.
 The most popular strategies include:

 Executive Bonus Plans

-When your business uses life insurance to fund its obligations under a non-qualified deferred compensation plan, there are income-tax benefits for your business.
-Your business can deduct the plan’s administration costs, but not the premium amount.
-Non-qualified deferred compensation payments are generally deductible when your business pays them, just like regular wage or salary payments.
+When your business uses life insurance to fund your obligations under a non-qualified deferred compensation plan, you also create income-tax benefits for your business.
+Payments to the plan are deductible in most cases, just like regular wage or salary payments.
+You deduct the plan’s administration costs too, but not the premium amount.

 Key Person Life Insurance